Albany Brown oatmeal development

 Notes

-*This is an adjustment to G3933 for a little more matteness and a little more variegation (this has more iron, more G2934, more rutile.
+This was an adjustment to our original G3933 for a little more matteness and a little more variegation (this has more iron, more G2934, more rutile.

-On subsequent mixes for each 1000 powder we started with 930 water (increasing as needed).
-This produced a creamy slurry that worked very well.
+For each 1000 powder we use 930 water (increasing as needed).
+This produces a creamy slurry that worked very well.

 Pictures